-St. John is the author of eleven books, including, An Italian Palate, which was written in Europe while St. John, his wife, and his two children traveled through 72 cities, in 17 countries, on two continents for six months.
+St. John is the author of thirteen books, including, An Italian Palate, which was written in Europe while St. John, his wife, and his two children traveled through 72 cities, in 17 countries, on two continents for six months.

-St. John is also the creator, producer, and co-host of the Public Broadcasting Service series, Palate to Palette, the upcoming series Yonderlust, and the producer of the Southeastern Emmy-Award winning, “Walter Anderson: The Extraordinary Life and Art of the Islander.”
+St. John is also the creator, producer, and co-host of the Public Broadcasting Service series, Palate to Palette and the producer of the Southeastern Emmy-Award winning, “Walter Anderson: The Extraordinary Life and Art of the Islander.”

-In 2009, St. John founded Extra Table, a statewide non-profit organization that currently ships over 200,000 pounds of healthy food to over 60 Mississippi soup kitchens and mission pantries each month (at no charge to the agencies).
-In 2020, alone, Extra Table shipped over 5.9 million pounds of food during a global pandemic.
+In 2009, St. John founded Extra Table, a statewide non-profit organization that currently ships over 300,000 pounds of healthy food to over 60 Mississippi soup kitchens and mission pantries each month (at no charge to the agencies).
+In 2020, alone, Extra Table shipped over 5.9 million pounds of food during a global pandemic (free).

 St. John is a founding member of the Independent Restaurant Coalition and was an integral part of a small group that recently secured $28.6 billion in grants to aid independent restaurants affected by the Covid crisis.